railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 .. note:: Construction of dashboards

-	Open ERP contains a dashboard editor.
+	OpenERP contains a dashboard editor.
 It lets you construct your own dashboard to fit your specific needs using only a few clicks.
+The :menuselection:`Administration --> Customization --> Reporting --> Dashboard Definition` menu gives you access to defined your own dashboard.

 .. index::
    single: Products

+The `Statistical Analysis` is one of the crucial thing for decision making process in any business.
+The OpenERP provides Statistical Reports for each application.
+As for example you can access the statistical analysis of Sales releted information from the menu :menuselection:`Sales --> Reporting --> Sales Analysis`.
+Also you can search and group by the data using this `Statistical Report`.

 Track your Process Flows
 ========================